flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### The User land {.tab}

-User-land programs encompass any executable running on top of the kernel.
+Userland programs encompass any executable running on top of the kernel.
 These are found in the form of a special container called **Xbox EXecutable** or 'XEX' [@operating_system-fs]; and follow a similar structure to the traditional EXE container used by Windows - albeit tailored to the specifications of the Xbox 360.
 The most important difference is that XEX's executable code follows the PowerPC ISA binary structure (instead of x86) and it must be encrypted to run (the code is signed with Microsoft's private keys and the headers/meta-data store a hash to prevent tampering).

 From the boot animation to the game itself, everything is a distinct XEX file.
 Some are automatically loaded by the Kernel (the boot animation and the interactive shell) and others by the user (the game, the media player, etc) using the shell.
 When the user or the Kernel request to run a XEX, the Kernel copies it to main memory and the Hypervisor checks its signature, re-encrypts it, marks the area as 'executable' and finally instructs the CPU to run it [@cpu-steil].